nurfarez/Text_Analysis_NLP/README.md

 The model were constructed using sequential.
 Embedding, Bidirectional, LSTM, Dropout, Dense, Input used to improve the model construction.

-At the first, the model were running as per above with the epoch of 5 and nodes of 128 with 2 layers and it's lead to underfitting issue where the accuracy/f1 score obtained is at very low.
+At the first, the model were running as per above with the epoch of 5 and nodes of 128 with 2 layers and it's lead to overfitting issue where the accuracy/f1 score obtained is at very low.

 ![Confusion_Matrix before](https://user-images.githubusercontent.com/109565405/180985309-9ebe7fac-3fac-4535-9fdb-5220c4387f9c.PNG)